 - Face-to-Face Interview Practice - Each semester the CDC sponsors Mock Interview Mania week for juniors and seniors to practice interviewing face-to-face.
 Students are interviewed for approximately 20 minutes and then spend another 10 minutes receiving tips and feedback for improvement from the employer.
 In order to participate you must sign-up for a Mock Interview through Handshake.
 Click here for dates and deadlines.

-- Online Interview Practice - (Please check back soon for our new mock interview service) Using a webcam and microphone, you can practice interviewing online, record your practice interview and submit it to the Career Development Center for review and feedback.
+- Online Interview Practice through Big Interview.
+Using a webcam and microphone, you can practice interviewing online, record your practice interview and submit it to the Career Development Center for review and feedback.
 Please keep in mind that the turnaround time for this service varies depending on current volume.

 Prepare your Introduction and Share Your "NEWS"